Amortized Bayesian Workflow: Experiment details

 \paragraph{Summary network.} We use a DeepSet as the summary network.
 The dimensionality of the learned summary statistics is 16.
 The DeepSet has a depth of 1, uses a \emph{mish} activation, max inner pooling layers, 64 units in the equivariant and invariant modules, and 5\% dropout.

-\paragraph{Training-phase diagnostics.} The closed-world diagnostics (parameter recovery and simulation-based calibration checking) in \autoref{app:fig:training_diagnostics-GEV} indicate that the neural network training has successfully converged to an acceptable posterior approximator within the scope of the training set.
+\paragraph{Training-phase diagnostics.} The closed-world diagnostics (parameter recovery and simulation-based calibration checking) in \autoref{app:fig:training_diagnostics-GEV} indicate that the neural network training has successfully converged to an acceptable posterior estimator within the scope of the training set.

 \paragraph{Test datasets.} In order to emulate distribution shifts that arise in real-world applications while preserving the controlled experimental environment, we simulate the ``observed'' datasets from a joint model whose prior is $2\times$ wider (i.e., with $4\times$ the variance) than the model used during training.
 More specifically, the prior is specified as: